kazuyakuza/space-invaders-game/.kilocode/workflows/ai-agent-workflow.md

 ## 4. Implementation

-- **Coder Agent**: Receives and implements individual tiny steps from the plan.
+- **Coder Agent**: Receives and implements individual extremely tiny and detailed steps from the plan.

 ## 5. Code Review